The Quiz Lover’s Guide to Understanding Countries, Capitals, and Continents

 North America

-North America includes countries such as Canada, the United States, Mexico, Guatemala, Cuba, Jamaica, and many others in Central America and the Caribbean.
+North America includes Canada, the United States, Mexico, Guatemala, Cuba, Jamaica, and many countries in Central America and the Caribbean.

 South America